Virginia-iGEM/igem-wikibrick/docs/programmers-guide/README.md

 1. The core build system is composed of a [main gulpfile](https://github.com/Mantissa-23/VGEM-2018/blob/igemwiki-api/wiki/gulpfile.js) and a bunch of different [smaller sub-gulpfiles](https://github.com/Virginia-iGEM/igem-wikibrick/tree/master/gulp/tasks).
 These files collectively define a bunch of different _gulp tasks,_ which are (mostly) separate executable units of logic that take in a collection of different files under the `app` directory (equivalent to a `src` directory in other software development contexts), **transforming** them in some way depending on their content, and then placing the transformed output under the `build` directory.
 These _built_ files can be interpreted by anyone's web browser to display a webpage.
 They can also be uploaded and displayed on the iGEM Wiki through the iGEM's webserver with the right transformations.
   - These transformations vary a lot in what they do.
 Some are _preprocessors_ while others are _postprocessors._ All gulpfiles are heavily commented; in order to get a better idea of what a transformation consists of, I would recommend starting with the main gulpfile and reading the sub-gulpfiles as necessary.
+  - This gulpfile is wrapped up in a Node.js module, which is then `require`'d by _your_ package; this module was made available to your package when you installed it.
 2. [igemwiki-api](https://github.com/igemuoftATG/igemwiki-api/tree/master/recipes): This `npm` package enables us to upload files to the iGEM Wiki.
 It was built by iGEM Toronto's 2016 team, and has been extended and expanded into a full-blown automated build tool, `igem-wikibrick`.
 It provides an interface that takes advantage of Mediawiki's API.
 The way `igem-wikibrick` makes use of this tool is documented under [`gulp/tasks/live/push.js`](https://github.com/Virginia-iGEM/igem-wikibrick/blob/master/gulp/tasks/live/push.js

 ### 3a Usage and Task Definitions